 This screening is used to detect lung cancer early, when it is more likely curable.
 If the disease is caught before it spreads, the likelihood of surviving 5 years improves from 11 percent to 55 percent.*

 *Based on early-stage lung cancer stats (stage 1 vs. stage 4).

 According to the Centers for Disease Control and Prevention (CDC), lung cancer is the leading cause of cancer-related death among both men and women in the United States.
-Patient usually show no obvious signs of lung cancer unitl it is in a late stage, when it is difficult to treat.
+Patients usually show no obvious signs of lung cancer until it is in a late stage, when it is difficult to treat.
 Lung cancer screening is used to detect lung cancer early, when it is more treatable.
 A low-dose computed tomography (LDCT) scan is recommended for people at high risk for lung cancer.

 Georgetown Community Hospital is a Screening Center of Excellence by the Lung Cancer Alliance (LCA) and a designated Lung Cancer Screening Center by the American College of Radiology (ACR).
 We are committed to responsible lung cancer screening and dedicated to provide patients with the highest quality care.